Golden Roasted Turkey

 - 4 quarts cold water

 - 2 turkey-size oven roasting bags

 - 6 fresh sage leaves

 - In a stockpot, combine the first six ingredients.
 Bring to a boil.
 Cook and stir until salt and brown sugar are dissolved.
 Remove from the heat.
 Add the cold water to cool the brine to room temperature.

 - Place a turkey-size oven roasting bag inside a second roasting bag; add turkey.
 Carefully pour cooled brine into bag.
 Squeeze out as much air as possible; seal bags and turn to coat.
 Place in a roasting pan.
 Refrigerate for 18-24 hours, turning occasionally.

 - In a microwave-safe bowl, combine the water, apple, onion and cinnamon.
 Microwave on high for 3-4 minutes or until apples are tender; drain water.

 - Drain and discard brine.
 Rinse turkey under cold water; pat dry.
 Place cooked apple mixture, rosemary and sage in turkey cavity.
 Skewer turkey openings; tie drumsticks together.

 - Place turkey breast side up on a rack in a roasting pan.
 Rub with oil and pepper.
-Bake, uncovered, at 325° for 2-3/4 to 3-1/4 hours or until a meat thermometer reads 180°.
+Bake, uncovered, at 325° for 2-3/4 to 3-1/4 hours or until a thermometer inserted in thickest part of thigh reads 170°-175°.
 (Cover loosely with foil if turkey browns too quickly.)
 Cover and let stand for 15 minutes before carving; discard apple mixture and herbs.
-Yield: 14 servings.